-On November 22, 2021, the Company announced it had entered into a Letter of Intent with Canada Nickel to option its mining claims in Mann, Hanna, Duff, and Reaume Townships, and to sell its patented properties in Kingsmill and Mabee Townships.
+On April 20, 2022, the Company closed a definitive agreement with Canada Nickel to option its mining claims (the "Claims") in Mann, Hanna, Duff, and Reaume Townships, and to sell its MRO Patents (the "Patents") in Kingsmill and Mabee Townships.
+The terms of the arrangement agreement include payments of \$400,000 (\$100,000 received), delivery of 250,000 shares of Canada

-The terms of the option to earn into the mining claims in Mann, Hanna, Duff, and Reaume Townships over four years will be payments of \$400,000, delivery of 400,000 shares of Canada Nickel, and completion of \$1,700,000 of exploration work, after which the properties would be held in an 80/20 Joint Venture between Canada Nickel and the Company.
-The Company will also retain a 2% NSR on the staked claims that are included in the properties being optioned, while also retaining a buyback right on the third-party NSR that applies to the other optioned claims (which are IEP Claims).
-Both royalties are subject to certain buyback rights as to 50%.

-The terms of the sale of the patented properties in Kingsmill and Mabee Townships will be the issuance of 500,000 shares of Canada Nickel to the Company.
+Nickel, and completion of \$1,700,000 of exploration work, after which the properties would be held in an 80/20 Joint Venture between Canada Nickel and Noble.
+Noble will also retain a 2% NSR on the staked claims that are included in the Claims, and retain a buyback right on the third-party NSR that applies to the other optioned Claims both of which are subject to certain buyback rights as to 50%.
+The terms of the sale of the MRO patents in Kingsmill and Mabee Townships will be the issuance of 500,000 shares of Canada Nickel to Noble.
+The definitive agreement was approved by shareholders at the March 14, 2022 shareholders meeting, and closed on April 20, 2022.
+The 750,000 shares of Canada Nickel were received in April 2022 and ascribed a fair value of \$2,021,250.